Adastra

 This page, along with the analysis and tables included will be updated on a regular basis.
 If you are a Curaleaf shareholder who wants to stay stay informed with the latest bull/bear scenario analysis, feel free to add this page to your browser favorites.

 If you find any article here worth sharing, please share via the social media share options.
 If you are interested in connecting, you can do so on Twitter (@numbersnarrati) and Stocktwits (@AdastraYOLO).
-To support, please check out the affiliate links (especially CBD and other cannabinoid products) or become a Patron on Patreon.
+To support, please check out the affiliate links (especially CBD and other cannabinoid products) or become a Patron via the Numbers Narrative Patreon Page.

 Disclaimer: All content and analysis on this Blog/website is information shared for educational and entertainment purposes only.
 The content creator(s) of this Blog are not financial advisors and the content is not intended to provide advice or recommendations for any security, investment product or any other product or service mentioned on this Blog.
 You should not use this Blog to make financial decisions and you should instead seek advice from professionals who are authorized to provide investment advice.
 Although best efforts have been taken to keep the information on this Blog accurate, this Blog may contain errors and inaccuracies.
 You alone assume the sole responsibility of the risks associated with the use of any content on the Blog.
 In no event shall any of the content creators be liable for any damages in connection with the information contained in this Blog or links provided.

 Disclosure: I (username Adastra) am an investor not a trader.
-I am bullish on the Cannabis sector as a long-term investment (2025 and beyond), provided stocks/ETFs are carefully picked based on data-driven due diligence.
-Of the 15 stocks covered in the Best Cannabis Stocks analysis, I own only High Tide, which I am holding as a long-term investment.
-But my analysis indicates (without any guarantees) that there is a potential for impressive gains in investing in the stocks best ranked in the analysis, including WM Technology, Trulieve, Curaleaf and any other stocks that will have a dedicated page.
+I am bullish on the Cannabis sector as a long-term investment (2026 and beyond), provided stocks/ETFs are carefully picked based on data-driven due diligence.
+Of the 16 stocks covered in the Best Cannabis Stocks analysis, I have invested only in my top 3 picks: High Tide, Green Thumb and Curaleaf.
+But my analysis indicates (without any guarantees) that there is a potential for impressive gains in investing in the stocks best ranked in the analysis, including WM Technology, and Trulieve, which have a dedicated page with detailed analysis in the STOCKS category.
 I reserve the right to buy or sell at any time any of the stocks mentioned in this blog.
 I do not short stocks and never will short any stock in a company that makes the world a better place.
 I do not have insider knowledge of any company covered in this blog.
 All data used for analysis is from public sources.
 I have received (as of last update date of this page) ZERO funding for this blog from any of the companies featured in this blog.